Dan-my/aawsa-billing-portal/README.md

 *   Adds the required database relationship between the `staff_members` and `roles` tables, which is critical for login to function correctly.
 *   **Adds Row-Level Security (RLS) policies** to the permissions tables.
 These policies allow the application to read role/permission data while preventing unauthorized users from making changes.

-**If you have run a previous version of this script, please run this updated version to apply critical security fixes.**
+**If you have run a previous version of this script, please run this updated version to apply critical security fixes.** This update corrects the read policies to allow the application to fetch roles and permissions correctly, fixing issues with UI elements like the "Roles & Permissions" dropdown.

 **To apply this update:**